RavindraChherke/Stripe-module-for-Appcelerator-Titanium-iOS-and-Android/README.md

-# Stripe-iOS-module-for-Appcelerator-Titanium
+# Stripe-module-for-Appcelerator-Titanium iOS and Android

-Titanium ios for Stripe payment module
+Stripe payment module for Titanium iOS and Android